You complete the Master's programme by writing a Master's thesis (15 EC).

 The thesis should be written in correct and clear English; it has a length of about 15.000 words and should not exceed 20.000 words (including notes and bibliography).
 The individual thesis trajectory is supervised by a staff member of the program.
 The thesis will be evaluated by the supervisor and a second assessor appointed by the programme coordinator.

-It is recommended to combine your internship (15 EC) with the Master's thesis.
+One of the possibilities is to combine your internship (15 EC) with the Master's thesis.

 Digital thesis archive